masinag/ror-mariecurie-2016/lessons/02_ruby-basics-2.md

 => "this is an array: [15, 7, 4, \"braai\"]"
 ~~~

-## More advance stuff, class again
+## More advanced stuff, class again

-Lets define the class `Word` as follows.
+Let's define the class `Word` as follows.

 ~~~ruby
 class Word